 Giving voice to frail older Canadians

-Frail older Canadians are an increasingly large segment of the population.
+Older Canadians living with frailty are an increasingly large segment of the population.
 Though they are significant consumers of healthcare resources, their input is underrepresented in research, the health care system and in setting health care policy.
-Canada’s health care system has advanced to meet the needs of those with acute and reversible illnesses; however, the system is ill-equipped to meet the specific, and often chronic, needs of frail elderly patients.
-To ensure that their needs are met as the Canadian health care system evolves, it is important that frail elderly Canadians have a voice in the research conducted to inform their care, the administration of the health care system, the way they interact as consumers of health care, and in the setting of health care policy.
+Canada’s health care system has advanced to meet the needs of those with acute and reversible illnesses; however, the system is ill-equipped to meet the specific, and often chronic, needs of older adults living with frailty.
+To ensure that their needs are met as the Canadian health care system evolves, it is important that older Canadians living with frailty have a voice in the research conducted to inform their care, the administration of the health care system, the way they interact as consumers of health care, and in the setting of health care policy.

 Canadian Frailty Network values the meaningful and appropriate involvement of citizens (patients and their family and friend caregivers, as well as the interested general public) in research, policy and program development, from agenda setting and planning to decision making, implementation and review.
 We believe – and evidence suggests – that when citizens are engaged in decision making, it improves the patient experience, contributes to more cost-effective services and enhances the overall quality of our health and social care systems.

 In 2014, the CFN Board of Directors struck a working group to look at citizen engagement within the Network.
 This group developed a policy which was adopted by the Board in December 2014, and the group transitioned to a formal advisory committee reporting to the Scientific Director and CEO.